Metallically-Enhanced/Metallically-Enhanced/README.md

 - 👋 Hi, I’m @Metallically-Enhanced
 - 👀 I’m interested in natural sciences, P.C. building, cryptocurrency, industrial fabrication, and exploring the outdoors.
-- 🌱 I’m currently learning useful skills for my future at UAT online.
+- 🌱 I’m currently learning useful skills for my future by studying at UAT online.
 - 📖 I’m looking to collaborate on scholarly projects and possibly even my university's space program.
 - 📫 How to reach me: amasastice@gmail.com